CurveDocs/curve-docs/docs/autobribe/fee-splitter.md

             # maximum number of claims in a single transaction
             MAX_CONTROLLERS: constant(uint256) = 100

             @deploy
             def __init__(_factory: ControllerFactory):
                 assert _factory.address != empty(address), "zeroaddr: factory"

                 factory = _factory

             def claim_controller_fees(controllers: DynArray[Controller, MAX_CONTROLLERS]):
+                """
+                @notice Claims admin fees from a list of controllers.
+                @param controllers The list of controllers to claim fees from.
+                @dev For the claim to succeed, the controller must be in the list of allowed controllers.
+If the list of controllers is empty, all controllers in the factory are claimed from.
+                """
                 if len(controllers) == 0:
                     for c: Controller in self.controllers:
                         extcall c.collect_fees()